Project 4

 // Read potentiometer pin value

-// Set LED pin to the potentiometer pin value
+// Set and map servo angle to the potentiometer pin value

 }

-2. Upload your sketch to the Arduino Nano, and verify that the circuit meets the design requirements.
+2. Upload your sketch to the ESP32, and verify that the program executes as expected; the potentiometer should control the angle of the servo from 0°-180°.

 Deliverables (Enrolled Students Only)